 - Keeping up with the competition: In today's economy, staying on top of the latest trends is key to survival and growth.
 Many medium and large-sized organizations are moving corporate infrastructures to new service models like ITaaS.
 It helps them remain agile while utilizing the latest technology, providing ancillary benefits, such as better production and security.

 - 24/7/365 monitoring: When the clock strikes five, many office-based employees, including your IT staff, go home.
 Although they may receive notification of anomalies, reaction time after-hours is almost certain to be slower.
 Any delay in response to an issue, like a potential cybercrime, can be costly.
 When you employ ITaaS, there is almost always a guarantee of 24/7, 365 monitoring.
-This is additional peace of mind for organizations who are concerned about data being held off-site.
+This is additional peace of mind for organizations that are concerned about data being held off-site.

 Are There Risks to Using an IT Service Model?